landoskape/dominoes/docs/pointerArchComp_TSP.md

 dictionary, where in this case the pointer network needs to generate a sequence from a variable number of cities.

-As in the original paper, I generated a list of N (N=8) cities with coordinates inside the unit square $0 <= x,y < 1$.
+As in the original paper, I generated a list of N cities with coordinates inside the unit square $0 <= x,y < 1$.
+To make direct comparisons with the paper, I trained the networks to solve the problem for $N=10$ cities, which has an optimal "tour length" of 2.87.

 #### Training with Supervised Learning
-To train networks on this problem with supervised learning, we need to first define the target.
+To train networks on this problem with supervised learning, we need to define the target.
 As in the original paper, I measured the optimal path with the held-karp algorithm using an existing python implementation (thanks to [Carl Ekerot](https://github.com/CarlEkerot/held-karp/blob/master/held-karp.py)).
 Then, to keep the target consistent, I shifted and reversed the path as required such that the first city visited was always closest to the origin, and such that the path traveled is always clockwise.
+The networks are required to complete a full cycle (returning to the original city) in $N+1$ decoder steps, which is the minimum number of steps for $N$ cities.

 #### Training with Reinforcement Learning
 To train networks on this problem with reinforcement learning, we first need